Coming Soon 👀 At the beginning of April, you’ll be

 Alas, it seems that Mr. Bergner is giving Mike better advice than his parents ever did, although it seems that Lynn recognizes that.

-beingthereDave Premium Member 11 months ago
+beingthereDave Premium Member about 1 year ago

 I’ve been worried about how this would go.
 I’m so glad Michael did the right thing!